Location: Southwest Colorado

 Distance: 7.4 - 10.1 miles (Round Trip)

-A relatively easy out-and-back hike on a segment of the Colorado Trail providing panoramic views from the high meadows above the West Lime Creek drainage.
+A moderately easy hike along a segment of the Colorado Trail featuring panoramic views from the high meadows above the West Lime Creek valley.

 Today the town boasts of its dual personalities, the respectable half west of Greene Street (the town’s main drag) and the “red light district” east of Greene around notorious Blair Street, once home to over 40 saloons and brothels.
 Many of the restored structures on Greene, Blair and the adjacent side streets are now eclectic gift shops and restaurants catering to tourist.

 Tourism is the mainstay of Silverton’s economy.
 During the summer and early fall the Durango and Silverton Narrow Gauge Railroad (D&SNG) makes the 45-mile run between Durango and Silverton several times a day, bringing an influx of tourists who spend a few hours sightseeing, shopping and eating before returning to Durango.